research-to-startup/research-to-startup.github.io/docs/project.md

   to join or convincing people to join yours.<br/>
 * **However, by Feb 10 (i.e., milestone #2 deadline), all groups must have at least 3 and no more than 6 team members that are enrolled in the course.**
-* Projects are for enrolled students only (if any waitlisters make it in, they will be given an extra week to join or form a team).
+* Projects are for enrolled students only or non-enrolled students that have been given permission from the instructors.
+If any waitlisters make it in, they will be given an extra week to join or form a team.

 ### Plan for customer/user interviews